Our top tips for healthy eyes

 Being fit and well can help your eyes stay healthy.
 Maintaining a healthy weight and blood pressure may help with eye health.
 Protect your eyes when playing sports involving flying balls.

-Make sure your diet includes nutrients such as Omega 3 fatty acids, zinc and vitamins C and E. These may help to prevent or delay age-related vision problems such as macular degeneration and cataracts.
+Make sure your diet includes nutrients such as Omega 3 fatty acids, zinc and vitamins C and E. These may help to slow progress of age-related vision problems such as macular degeneration.
 Recommended foods for general good health include green leafy vegetables, oily fish such as salmon and citrus fruits.

 Smoking is harmful to your eyes and can increase the risk of sight loss.
 Current smokers are 2-4 times more at risk of developing macular degeneration than people who have never smoked.